Protecting OUR LAKE and YOU

-One of the most deadly plants located in most of Canada, water hemlock can be seen near marshes, pastures, rivers and streams.
+One of the most deadly plants they can be seen near marshes, pastures, rivers and streams.

 The plant can grow up to 1–2m in height, and has a hollow, branching stem with a spotted purple pattern.
 It produces white flowers clustered together in the shape of an umbrella.
 It’s occasionally mistaken for edible roots such as wild parsnip; pick up a plant field guide to learn how to distinguish the difference.

 Avoid it because: Water hemlock is fatal if ingested.
 It contains cicutoxin, an extremely toxic chemical that can disrupt the central nervous system.
 If you see someone accidentally consume this plant, treat it as a life-threatening situation and seek emergency medical help immediately – it’s serious and can cause death within as little as 15 minutes.

 Use a plant field guide to get familiar with the local species you may encounter as you venture through the local lush wilderness.

 You can find other information on this invasive plant: HERE